AlanHohn/conversational-git/chapter-05.md

 {% highlight text %}
 cd harry
-echo "Harry's line" >> content-01
+echo "Harry's line" >> content01
 git commit -am "Harry"
 git push
+{% endhighlight %}

+Notice that I added an `a` in front of the `m` in the `git commit` command.
+Because I'm not adding any new files, only updating modified files, and I know it's safe to pick up all my changes in the commit, I can skip the separate `git add` step.

+{% highlight text %}
 cd ../isabelle
-echo "Isabelle's line" >> content-01
+echo "Isabelle's line" >> content01
 git commit -am "Isabelle"
 git push
 {% endhighlight %}